preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 	We let Vite build your app as usual; compiling JSX, running plugins, optimizing assets, etc. Before the build finishes, however, we begin to consume the web bundles, using them to generate your HTML.
 3. Execute

 	During the `generateBundle` plugin stage, we move to build the HTML.
-Starting with `/`, we begin start rendering your app page-by-page, calling your `prerender()` function and inserting the returned HTML into your `index.html` document while using any links you return to keep on rendering additional pages.
+Starting with `/`, we begin start rendering your app page-by-page, calling your `prerender()` function and inserting the returned HTML into your `index.html` document while using any links you return to render additional routes / pages.

 	`/` will be output as `dist/index.html` while other routes will be output as such: `/foo` -> `dist/foo/index.html`, `/bar` -> `dist/bar/index.html`.

 	Prerendering completes when we run out of URLs to feed back into your app.

 Following this, Vite will continue on with the build process, running any other plugins you may have.